Azure/Cloud-Native/website/blog/2022-09-09/index.md

  * [Containers](https://docs.microsoft.com/azure/container-apps/containers) refer to the _container image_ deployed in the Azure Container App.
 They can use any runtime, programming language, or development stack - and be discovered using any public or private container registry.
 A container app can support multiple containers.
  * [Revisions](https://docs.microsoft.com/azure/container-apps/revisions) are _immutable_ snapshots of an Azure Container App.
 The first revision is created when the ACA is first deployed, with new revisions created when redeployment occurs with [revision-scope changes](https://docs.microsoft.com/azure/container-apps/revisions#revision-scope-changes).
 Multiple revisions can run concurrently in an environment.
  * [Application Lifecycle Management](https://docs.microsoft.com/azure/container-apps/application-lifecycle-management) revolves around these revisions, with a container app having three phases: _deployment_, _update_ and _deactivation_.
- * [Microservices](https://docs.microsoft.com/azure/container-apps/microservices) are independent units of functionality in cloud native architectures. _A single container app typically represents a single microservice_, and can be composed from one or more containers.
+ * [Microservices](https://docs.microsoft.com/azure/container-apps/microservices) are independent units of functionality in Cloud-Native architectures. _A single container app typically represents a single microservice_, and can be composed from one or more containers.
 Microservices can now be scaled and upgraded indepedently, giving your application more flexbility and control.
  * [Networking](https://docs.microsoft.com/azure/container-apps/networking) architecture consist of a virtual network (VNET) associated with the environment.
 Unless you provide a custom VNET at environment creation time, a default VNET is automatically created.
 The VNET configuration determines access (ingress, internal vs. external) and can influence auto-scaling choices (e.g., use HTTP Edge Proxy and scale based on number of HTTP requests).
  * [Observability](https://docs.microsoft.com/azure/container-apps/observability) is about monitoring the health of your application and diagnosing it to improve reliability or performance.
 Azure Container Apps has a number of features - from Log streaming and Container console to integration with Azure Monitor - to provide a holistic view of application status over time.
  * [Easy Auth](https://docs.microsoft.com/azure/container-apps/authentication) is possible with built-in support for authentication and authorization including support for popular identity providers like Facebook, Google, Twitter and GitHub - alongside the Microsoft Identity Platform.